 Electric blankets are a popular way to stay warm at night but can be a fire hazard if not used properly.

-If you decide to use an electric blanket in your RV, make sure it has an automatic shut-off feature and never leave it on unattended.
+If you use an electric blanket in your RV, ensure it has an automatic shut-off feature and never leave it unattended.

 Another option is a battery-operated heated blanket.